-(2) If registration occurs less than 7 days prior to the first day of class, the employee should notify Student Business Services of his/her employee eligibility to avoid potential cancelation.
-Employees should monitor their TTU email for cancelation messages and take appropriate action accordingly.
+(2) If registration occurs less than 7 days prior to the first day of class, the employee should notify Student Business Services of his/her employee eligibility to avoid potential cancellation.
+Employees should monitor their TTU email for cancellation messages and take appropriate action accordingly.

-(3) An eligible employee must have enrolled for the current term no later than the 12th class day (4th class day during summer terms) in order to receive ETA benefits.
+(3) An eligible employee must have enrolled for the current term no later than the census date of the term (12th class day for fall or spring terms and the 4th class day during a summer part of term) in order to receive ETA benefits.
 Any employee who registers after this date will not be eligible to receive the benefit for that term.

-(4) Elect to Pay for Services – If an eligible employee wants to use any of the services for which the fee has been exempted, such as athletic events or the student recreation center, the employee will need to submit an Elect to Pay Form.
+(4) Elect to Pay for Services – If an eligible employee meets the enrollment criteria and wants to use any of the services for which the fee has been exempted, such as athletic events or the student recreation center, the employee will need to submit an Elect to Pay Form.
 The fees associated with the elected service will become the employee's responsibility to pay upon such election.
 The Elect to Pay Form and payment must be provided to Student Business Services.

 d.
 Benefits for Eligible Employees whose Primary Worksite is Located Outside of Lubbock County and are Enrolled at an Institution Other than TTU